 Your GP can often diagnose allergic rhinitis from your symptoms and medical history.

-Your GP can confirm a diagnosis of allergic rhinitis when treatment starts.
-If your symptoms improve after taking antihistamines, it's likely that it's caused by an allergy.
+Your GP can confirm a diagnosis of allergic rhinitis after treatment starts.
+If your symptoms improve when you take antihistamines, it's likely the cause is an allergy.

 Allergy testing